Lesliec87/stock-analysis/README.md

 ![time2018](https://github.com/Lesliec87/stock-analysis/blob/main/Resources%202/VBA_Challenge_2018.png)

-3. To have a more efficient way for the code to run for a more extended database in this analysis we added a "tickerIndex" to access the correct index across the four different arrays which consisted of the 12 tickers array and the three output arrays: tickerVolumes, tickerStartingPrices and tickerEndingPrices.
+3. To have a more efficient way for the code to run for an extended database in this analysis we added a "tickerIndex" to access the correct index across the four different arrays which consisted of the 12 tickers array and the three output arrays: tickerVolumes, tickerStartingPrices and tickerEndingPrices.
 This was used to create the "For loops" that ran through each row and pulled the information to get the results for [All Stocks 2017](#All-Stocks-2017) and [All Stocks 2018](#All-Stocks-2018).

-**Below you can see the code that as it was finally ran:**
+**Below you can see the refactored code:**

 ![code1](https://github.com/Lesliec87/stock-analysis/blob/main/Resources%202/Code%201.png)